cndeng/namecoin-fullnode/README.md

 This project was forked from ![Bitcoin Fullnode](https://github.com/MrChrisJ/fullnode/)

+Please see the setup.md file in this repo for the instructions

 # Motivation
 The goal of this project is to learn and layout a simple process for someone to be able to build a Namecoin Fullnode using nothing but low cost, open source available tools.